mnmarinaccio/FLAME3_ThresholdingUtils/README.md

 # FLAME 3 - Wildfire Thresholding Utilities

 This repository contains utilities and Jupyter Notebook examples, which can be used for leveraging the radiometric TIFF data and Thermal JPG imagery included in the aerial (drone-collected) multispectral wildfire imagery dataset, [FLAME 3](https://ieee-dataport.org/open-access/flame-3-radiometric-thermal-uav-imagery-wildfire-management), based on the [FLAME 3 Paper](https://arxiv.org/abs/2412.02831).
 The tools found in this repository are implementations of different thresholding techniques, but also include some supplemental functions for handling the radiometric TIFF data.
+There is also an example of basic calibration of the radiometric TIFF data.

 These tools were developed by [Michael Marinaccio](https://github.com/mnmarinaccio) and used for work from the [SAM-TIFF Paper](https://arxiv.org/abs/2505.01638).
 The implementation for SAM-TIFF is found [here](https://arxiv.org/abs/2505.01638).